Judge Orders Couple To Turn Over Money Raised For Homeless Man

 A year after the campaign, the situation has escalated into a court case, with a judge ordering the couple to turn over the remainder of the money to Bobbitt, reported ABC News.

-The couple had initially bought Bobbitt a camper to live in, and told him he could keep it on the grounds of property owned by a family member.
+The couple had initially bought Bobbitt a camper to live in and told him he could keep it on the grounds of property owned by a family member.
 But in June this year, he was evicted from his home with nowhere to go.

 Of the $360,000 given to the couple after GoFundMe’s fees were deducted, Bobbitt claims he has been given only about $75,000 in goods and services.

-The couple have claimed they have not done anything wrong with the money, and that they only kept it to prevent Bobbitt, who has a known drug addiction, from wasting it on drugs.
-But in the last year the couple have suddenly started going on expensive outings, including helicopter rides, front row tickets to Broadway shows, shopping sprees, and spending New Years Eve in Las Vegas.
+The couple has claimed they have not done anything wrong with the money, and that they only kept it to prevent Bobbitt, who has a known drug addiction, from wasting it on drugs.
+But in the last year, the couple suddenly started going on expensive outings, including helicopter rides, front row tickets to Broadway shows, shopping sprees, and spending New Year’s Eve in Las Vegas.

 The couple’s attorney insists that the goods and services provided to Bobbitt amount to over $200,000, but even so, there is a large chunk currently unaccounted for.